-What happens if an executive leaves?
-Where executives cease to be an employee of the Group: due to resignation or termination for cause, then any unvested options will automatically lapse on the date of the cessation of employment; or due to redundancy, ill health, death or other circumstances approved by the Board, the executive will generally be entitled to a pro-rata number of unvested options based on achievement of the performance measures over the performance period up to the date of cessation of employment; and where an employee ceases employment after the vesting of their options, the options automatically lapse after three months of cessation of employment.
+What Where executives cease to be an employee of the Group: happens if an executive due to resignation or termination for cause, then any unvested Rights will automatically lapse on the date of the cessation of employment; or leaves? due to redundancy, ill health, death or other circumstances approved by the Board, the executive will generally be entitled to a pro-rata number of unvested Rights based on achievement of the performance measures over the performance period up to the date of cessation of employment; and where an employee ceases employment after the vesting of their Rights, the Rights automatically lapse after three months of cessation of employment. unless the Board determines otherwise on compassionate grounds.
 What happens if there is a change of control?
-In the event of a change of control, the performance-period end date will be brought forward to the date of the change of control and ZEPO's will vest based on performance over the shortened period (subject to board discretion).
+In the event of a change of control, the performance-period end date will be brought forward to the date of the change of control and rights will vest based on performance over the shortened period (subject to Board discretion).